Combodo/combodo-azure-datamodel/README.md

-# Extension Azure Data model
+# Extension Data model for Microsoft Azure

 ## About